 Princesses = 10

-1 is A, 3 is C, 4 is D, 7 is G, 10 is J, and 12 is L. These solution letters may be rearranged as “GD JC AL.” GD is a phonetic rendering of God.
-JC is the initials for Jesus Christ, the friend memorialized in Variation XIII.
+1 is A, 3 is C, 4 is D, 7 is G, 10 is J, and 12 is L. These solution letters may be rearranged as “GD JC AL.” “GD” is a phonetic rendering of God.
+“JC” is the initials for Jesus Christ, the friend memorialized in Variation XIII.
 Roman Catholicism teaches that Jesus is the incarnation of God and a member of the Trinity.
-AL is a phonetic spelling of all.
+“AL” is a phonetic spelling of all.
 In Collasians 3:11 it reads, “Here there is no Gentile or Jew, circumcised or uncircumcised, barbarian, Scythian, slave or free, but Christ is all, and is in all.”
 Colossians 1:16 teaches that all things were created through Christ.
-The term all is theologically linked to Jesus.
+The term all is theologically connected to Jesus.

 Elgar brackets his unusual reference to Maeterlinck and his two plays with dashes.
-A dash commonly indicates a break in the thought or structure of a sentence, but it can also be a component of Morse Code.
-Another part of Morse code are dots.
+A dash commonly indicates a break in the thought or structure of a sentence, but it can also be a component of Morse Code, a system comprised of dots and dashes.
 There are two periods (e.g.) that resemble dots in between these two dashes.
 In Morse Code, the pattern “dash dot dot dash” (–··–) represents the letter X. This is the same symbol used on maps to show the location of buried treasure.
-X marks the spot.
-The letter X is the same shape as a saltire or Saint Andrew's Cross.
+“X” marks the spot.
+The letter X is the same as a saltire or Saint Andrew's Cross.
 Elgar used the letter X as a shorthand for Christ in his correspondence for terms like Xti, Xtianity and Xmas.
 This coded reference to the letter X alludes to the identity of Elgar's secret friend memorialized in Variation XIII.
+The original short score sketch of that movement has three blue Xs in the title next to “Var.” in black ink and a prominent capital “L” in blue pencil.
+Those three title components are a reverse acrostic of LVX, a classical Latin spelling of Lux (Light).
+One of the titles for Jesus is “the Light of Life” (Lux Christi), the title Elgar gave his first sacred oratorio.

 The original 1899 program note cites Elgar’s introduction to his symphonic Enigma Variations.
 In his description of a work dedicated to his friends, Elgar mentions the Belgian playwright Maeterlinck and the French titles of two of his plays.
 Bookended by dashes, this comment stands out because it refers to a stranger and a foreigner.
 A cryptanalysis of the phrase “Maeterlinck’s ‘L’Intruse’ and ‘Les sept Princesses’” reveals that it encodes psalm, 46, and the initials for Ein feste Burg, Martin Luther, and Jesus Christ.
 These solutions are mutually supportive and confirm the identities of the covert Theme, its composer, and the secret friend portrayed in Variation XIII.
 It is extraordinary that these solutions are enciphered within the precise section of Elgar's program note that specifically addresses the subject of an absent Principal Theme.
 Indeed, the answer is encoded within the very question.
-To learn more concerning the secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.
+To learn more about the secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.
+Please help support and expand my original research by becoming a sponsor on Patreon.